kellie-cat/portfolio-one-cats/README.md

 - David Bowers, my Code Institute Mentor, I could not have completed this without your help.

 - Hollie in Tutor Support, for helping me figure out that code needs patience.

+- Claire and Niamh, for taking the time to evaluate the project.

 - My cats, for providing both the inspiration and content.